cmoa/iiif_s3/README.md

 # IiifS3

-## WORK IN PROGRESS.
-MUCH OF THIS IS INACCURATE OR SPECULATIVE.
-BETTER DOCS TO COME ASAP.

-This tool is designed to be used to generate IIIF compatible images stacks and metatdata from a collection of images, and then to upload those images to Amazon S3 for static serving.
+This software library is designed to be used to generate IIIF compatible images stacks and metatdata from a collection of images, and then to upload those images to Amazon S3 for static serving.

 It accepts a CSV file of records.
 Those CSV files should be in the following format: